Osteoglossiformes (Bony tongues)

 Order: Beryciformes (Soldierfish & Pricklefish)

-Beryciformes are a marine, carnivorous Order of Ray-finned fish which first appeared in the Late Cretaceous and continue to thrive with 161 modern extant species including Soldierfish, Squirrelfish, Pricklefish and Bigscale fishes.
+Beryciformes are a marine, carnivorous Order of Ray-finned fish which first appeared in the Late Cretaceous and continue to thrive with 161 modern extant species including Soldierfish, Squirrelfish and Pricklefish fishes.

-Modern Beryciformes live in Tropical or Temperate environments and are mostly nocturnal, deep sea dwellers.
+Modern Beryciformes live in tropical or temperate environments and are mostly nocturnal, deep sea dwellers.
 Within the London Clay, there are 3 known genus – Naupygus, Argilloberyx and Paraberyx.
-Previously Myripristis toliapicus had also been attributed to this order however the only specimen of this species has been shown to be a more common Sciaenurus bowerbanki.
+Myripristis toliapicus was included but this has now been shown to be the same as Sciaenurus bowerbanki.